FluxML/fluxml.github.io/tutorials/_posts/2021-10-14-vanilla-gan.md

 ## Defining the Networks

-A vanilla GAN, the discriminator and the generator are both plain feed-forward mulitlayer perceptrons.
-We use leaky rectified linear units [leakyrelu](https://fluxml.ai/Flux.jl/stable/models/nnlib/#NNlib.leakyrelu) as non-linearities.
+A vanilla GAN, the discriminator and the generator are both plain, [feed-forward multilayer perceptrons](https://boostedml.com/2020/04/feedforward-neural-networks-and-multilayer-perceptrons.html).
+We use leaky rectified linear units [leakyrelu](https://fluxml.ai/Flux.jl/stable/models/nnlib/#NNlib.leakyrelu) to ensure out model is non-linear.

-Here the coefficient α is set to 0.2.
-Empirically, this value allows for good training of the network.
-It has also been found empirically that Dropout ensures a good generalization of the learned network.
-As a final non-linearity we use a sigmoid.
+Here, the coefficient `α` (in the `leakyrelu` below), is set to 0.2.
+Empirically,
+this value allows forgood training of the network (based on prior experiments).
+It has also been found that Dropout ensures a good generalization of the learned network, so we will use that below.
+As a final non-linearity, we use the `sigmoid` activation function.

 ```julia
 discriminator = Chain(Dense(n_features, 1024, x -> leakyrelu(x, 0.2f0)),